About · Engineering Story

 Want to see the system on your farm?

-We run a 14-day pilot on a representative section before any commitment.
-Tell us where your dust comes from and we'll send the cleaning plan.
+We're inviting select operators to pilot the system on a representative section of their array.
+Tell us where your dust comes from and we'll start a conversation.

 Talk to engineering